Table of Contents

 Drink Spiking

-But if you’re a lady solo traveler like me, don’t lose hope yet!
+But if you’re a girlie solo traveler like me, don’t lose hope!

 What I found extremely helpful for avoiding these situations is getting a drink-spiking cover scrunchie.
 This sneaky cover can be a scrunchie you wear on your wrist or tie up your hair when the weather is windy.